 Supply chain management processes combine planning, sourcing, procurement, production operations, distribution, and organizing, all under effective day-to-day operations, including document management, logistics, transportation, and more.
 We also see the impact of the last stage in SCM, which is aftermarket.

 Today, businesses should be aware of what impacts their daily activities.
-This awareness of supply chain complexities can help draw more adequate conclusions regarding efficiency and the ease of continuous improvement, as well as supply chain resilience.
+This awareness of supply chain complexities can help draw more adequate conclusions regarding efficiency and the ease of continuous improvement, digital transformation, as well as supply chain resilience.

 These results are visible with the invention and deployment of technology and customer software development, which, according to McKinsey, has major potential.
 In 2023 alone, companies noticed a shift from 37% to 79% in investing in modernizing supply chains.
 Thus, technology in SCM is a driver of resilience, which aligns with benefits for the entire industry, such as cost-effectiveness and lower resource usage.